kaizhu256/node-utility2/README.md

 # quickstart interactive example
-#### to run this example, read the instruction inside the script below
+#### to run this example, follow the instruction in the script below
 ```
 # example.sh